Scheduled MonumentsEnglandButterton Bridge

 What is Butterton Bridge?

-Butterton Bridge is a medieval stone bridge located in Yorkshire, England.
+Butterton Bridge is a stone arch bridge located in Yorkshire, England, crossing a watercourse within the parish of Butterton.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004202.

 Who is responsible for protecting Butterton Bridge?